markcastle/ResilientHttpClient/README.md

 - **No External Dependencies**: Uses only native .NET Standard 2.1 features, making it compatible with Unity.
 - **Well-Tested**: Comprehensive unit tests ensure reliability and correct behavior.
 - **Complete API Coverage**: Supports all HttpClient methods including GetStringAsync for direct string responses.
+- **Per-Request Policies**: Customize resilience behavior for individual requests using a fluent interface.

 ## Installation